 OBJECTIVES PERFORMANCE MEASURES MONITORING METHODS 5.
-Evaluate and implement groundwater recharge and/or banking programs or efforts to increase the conjunctive use opportunities within the Region, where technically feasible and cost-effective.
-Increasing percentage of acreage or groundwater basins within the Region that have been studied or looked at for viability of groundwater bankingrecharge.
-Increasing number of groundwater banking-recharge projects implemented where technically feasible and cost-effective.
-The District will inventory the number of basins that have been evaluated for banking recharge feasibility as a part of the IRWM Plan's 5-year update cycle.
-The District will inventory the number of basins that have implemented bankingrecharge projects where technically feasible and cost-effective as a part of the IRWM Plan's 5-year update cycle.
+Evaluate and implement groundwater recharge programs or efforts to increase the conjunctive use opportunities within the Region, where technically feasible and costeffective.
+Increasing percentage of acreage or groundwater basins within the Region that have been studied or looked at for viability of groundwater recharge.
+Increasing number of groundwater recharge projects implemented where technically feasible and cost-effective.
+The District will inventory the number of basins that have been evaluated for recharge feasibility as a part of the IRWM Plan's 5-year update cycle.
+The District will inventory the number of basins that have implementedrecharge projects where technically feasible and costeffective as a part of the IRWM Plan's 5-year update cycle.
 Protect and improve groundwater quality from point and non-point source pollution, including geothermal contamination and seawater intrusion.
 Increasing number of projects/programs implemented for the improvement and protection of groundwater basin water quality.
 The District will track the projects/programs implemented for the improvement and protection of groundwater basin water quality.